kworkflow/kworkflow/documentation/man/features/mail.rst

   Interactively prompt the user for the values of the options.
 Recommended for inexperienced users.

+-n, \--no-interactive:
+  Inhibits interactive properties, particularly from the template option.

 \--local:
   Forces the commands to be run at a local scope.
 If nothing is passed all changes will be applied locally, but the listing and verification will happen